Part 1 – Deploying and configuring the initial components

 Core Components of NSX Federation

 Global Manager (GM) – This just like the local manager is deployed as 3 VMs at each site.
 One site is Primary, and the other(s) are standby.
+It is the control plane for Federation.
 The customer must deploy these from the ova after SDDC deployment.

 • Tier-0 / Tier-1 gateways